0

 A relatively large number of people in Trapper Creek - Skwentna telecommute to their jobs.
 Overall, about 35.65% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Trapper Creek - Skwentna is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Trapper Creek - Skwentna does not have a public transit system used by locals to get to and from work.

 The per capita income in Trapper Creek - Skwentna in 2022 was $45,111, which is upper middle income relative to Alaska, and wealthy relative to the rest of the US.
 This equates to an annual income of $180,444 for a family of four.
 However, Trapper Creek - Skwentna contains both very wealthy and poor people as well.